Prevent outgoing spam with DMARC

 Please note, you must send all mail through your own domain for DMARC to be effective.
 Mail sent on your behalf through third-party providers will appear unauthenticated and therefore may be rejected, depending upon your policy disposition.
 To authenticate mail sent from third-party providers, either share your DKIM key with them for inclusion on messages or have them relay mail through your network.

 If you're a domain owner, you'll first need to configure SPF records and DKIM keys on all outbound mail streams.
 DMARC relies upon these technologies to ensure signature integrity.
-A message must fail both SPF and DKIM checks to also fail DMARC.
+A message that fails SPF and/or DKIM checks will trigger the DMARC policy.
 A single check failure using either technology allows the message to pass DMARC.
 See the corresponding SPF and DKIM sections of the DMARC specification for example messages filtered by these tools.

 Here are some things to keep in mind: